The Heartland Review Press

-Poems: Submit 3 poems f any length or style to include traditional poetic forms.
+Poems: Submit 3 poems of any length or style to include traditional poetic forms.
 We will read the first 100 submissions of poetry each month.

 1. Submissions must be in one Word compatible file (.docx, .doc, and .rtf).
-PDFs will be disqualified.
+PDFs will not be read.

 2. For fiction and nonfiction, the Word file must be double spaced uniformly.
 Do not put in extra spaces or have double with single spacing.
 Do not insert your own "enters" at the end of each line; ensure Word wraps the text automatically.
 Use left align, not justification.
 This helps the import and export of files.

 3. The file should contain a cover page that includes a 30-40 word biography and contact information along with your original creative work.
 Only include personal information on the cover page/letter; submissions with personal information on the pieces or on multiple pages will be automatically disqualified.
 This means do not put your name in a header or footer in your document.
 Any personal information on pages of manuscripts will automatically disqualify the entire submission.